State services for people with disabilities

-The Department of Development Services (DDS) supports people with intellectual and developmental disabilities, including autism, with housing, case management, and other supports.
+The Department of Development Services (DDS) provides support to eligible people with intellectual and developmental disabilities, including autism.

 The Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH) provides accessible communication, education, and advocacy to consumers and private and public entities so that programs, services, and opportunities throughout Massachusetts are fully accessible to persons who are deaf and hard of hearing.

-The Massachusetts Commission for the Blind (MCB) provides the highest quality rehabilitation and social services to Massachusetts residents who are blind, leading to their independence and full community participation.
+The Massachusetts Commission for the Blind (MCB) provides rehabilitation and social services to Massachusetts residents who are blind, leading to their independence and full community participation.

-The Massachusetts Rehabilitation Commission (MRC) houses the state’s Vocational Rehabilitation (VR) program, and help people with disabilities find and keep employment.
-MRC also offers a number of other programs to support people with disabilities including Brain Injury Services, Supported Living Programs, Assistive Technology Services, and the Home Care Assistance Program.
+The Massachusetts Rehabilitation Commission (MRC) helps people with disabilities find and keep employment.
+MRC also offers a number of other programs to support people with disabilities including services for people who have brain injuries, assistive technology supports, and the Home Care Assistance Program.

 The Massachusetts Commission Against Discrimination (MCAD) investigates and resolves complaints of discrimination, including disability discrimination.